hacl-star/hacl-star/README.EverCrypt.md

-# EverCrypt: A Verified Crypto Provider Engineered for Agile, Multi-Platform Performance
+# EverCrypt: A Verified Crypto Provider <br>Engineered for Agile, Multi-Platform Performance

 EverCrypt is a formally verified modern cryptographic provider that provides cross-platform support as well as platform-specific optimizations